AijajKhan/Digit-Recognizer-by-Support-Vector-Machines/README.md

 Using Radial Basis Function Kernel

-This classifier can recognize 0-9 digits ith 93% accuracy.
+This classifier can recognize 0-9 digits with 93% accuracy.
-I'm going to apply more techniques such as Neural Netwroks next time.
+I'm going to apply more techniques such as Neural Netwroks next time to improve its accuracy.